mja65/Emu68-Imager/docs/instructions.md

 For OS 3.2.2.1, the OS 3.2 base installation is used along with the various updates and hotfixes.
 Please make sure you use the latest version of each ADF file if the name does not include version number!
 First, copy the files from 3.2 distribution, and then add in the files from 3.2.2 Update, followed by the files from 3.2.2.1 Hotfix, overwriting where necessary with newer files.

-Select the directory where the files exist (it will search all sub-folders under this directory) by clicking on `Click to set ADF Path` button.
+Either copy the required folders to the default directory in the path where you have installed the tool (UserFiles\ADFs\) or select the directory where the files exist (it will search all sub-folders under this directory) by clicking on `Click to set ADF Path` button.

 |**OS 3.1**               |**OS 3.2.2.1**| ||
 ||*from 3.2*|*from 3.2.2*|*from 3.2.2.1*|